 Hence, depending on the investor’s objective, horizon, and understanding of risk, the fund choices vary.
 But one thing stays common for all equity investors, and that is the investment horizon.
 All equity investors need to have a minimum of 5 years as their investment tenure.
-This is because equity funds are affected by market fluctuations, and they need enough time to combat these and grow.
+Since the market fluctuations affect the equity funds, they need enough time to combat these and grow.
 For shorter tenures, there are always debt funds that investors can turn to.

-Before investing in equity mutual funds, investors have to ensure that they have examined the following.
+Before investing in equity mutual funds, you must ensure to remember the following.

 - Financial goals: Investors have to define their goals and segregate them in terms of time taken to achieve the goal.
 Equity mutual funds give their best results in the long term (5 plus years).

 - Fund’s performance: Measuring the fund’s performance against the benchmark and peers is crucial.
 This helps understand how the fund is performing in the market.
-A fund’s performance can be measured by seeing the consistency of its performance over time.
+You can measure a fund’s performance by evaluating the consistency of its performance over time.
 A consistently good performing fund is better to choose.

 - Risks: Equity mutual funds are affected by market fluctuations.
 Hence they are risker than debt and hybrid funds.
 Investors with medium to high-risk appetite can choose equity funds.